What defines a Criminal Record in Kentucky?

 Kentucky Parole Information

 Parole records are an official document that includes information about the release of a prisoner who agreed to certain conditions before completion of their maximum sentence.
-While the prisoner is on supervised parole, the board needs a condition of parole that they pay a monthly supervision fee of not less than $30, unless the board agrees to accept a lower fee after determining inability of the prisoner to pay.
+While the prisoner is on supervised parole, the board requires, as a condition of parole, that the parolee pays a monthly supervision fee of not less than $30, unless the board agrees to accept a lower fee after determining the inability of the prisoner to pay.
 The board may also impose any conditions of parole it deems right to make sure the best interests of the prisoner and the citizens of Kentucky are served.

 Kentucky Probation Records

 Probation records are official documents that show when a person receives probation as an alternative to prison.
-Probation allows people convicted of a crime in Kentucky to serve their sentences out of custody, as long as they follow probation conditions imposed by the judge and probation officer Chapter 439.
-Probation and Parole.
-Probation is issued in proportion to the crime, so the length and nature of probation differ (sometimes drastically) from case to case.
-Probation typically falls into three categories: minimally supervised, supervised and intensive – intensive is a form of very strict probation that has conditions that vary from state to state but that emphasize punishment and control of the offender within the community.
+Probation allows people convicted of a crime in Kentucky to serve their sentences out of custody, as long as they follow probation conditions imposed by the judge and probation officer.
+Probation is issued in proportion to the crime, so the length and nature of probation may differ (sometimes drastically) from case to case.
+Probation typically falls into three categories: minimally supervised, supervised and intensive.
+Intensive probation is a form of very strict probation that has conditions that vary from state to state but that emphasize punishment and control of the offender within the community.

 Kentucky Juvenile Criminal Records